jhspetersson/packrat/README.md

 #### zip

-`zip(input, mapper)` - returns elements mapped ("zipped") with the values from some other stream or iterable
+`zip(input, mapper)` - returns elements mapped ("zipped") with the values from some other stream, iterable or iterator.

 ```java
   import static jhspetersson.packrat.Packrat.zip;